google-research/meta-dataset/README.md

 # User instructions
 ## Installation
-Meta-Dataset is now compatible with Python 2 and Python 3, but has mostly been used with Python 2 up to now, so glitches with Python 3 are still possible.
+Meta-Dataset is now compatible with Python 2 and Python 3, please report any glitch with Python 3.
 The code has not been tested with TensorFlow 2 yet.

 - We recommend you follow [these instructions](https://www.tensorflow.org/install/pip) to install TensorFlow.